vsppedro/curriculum-markdown/README.md

 ## Skills

+**Medium level** <br>
+C, C++, C#, Unity,Java, JPA, JSF, HTML, JavaScript, CSS, Git, PostgreSQL, Django.

+**Beginner level** <br>
-C,C++,C#, Unity,Java, JPA, JSF, HTML, JavaScript, CSS, Git, PHP, Django, Python, MySQL, Oracle,  SQL, Swift, PostgreSQL, Jekyll, Linux.
+PHP, Python, MySQL, Oracle,  SQL, Swift, Jekyll, Linux.

 ## Related Work Experience

 **2016 - present** <br>
-**Institutional bond with the IFPB** - I'm part of the team that is building the <a href="https://suap.ifpb.edu.br/bi/">"Banco de Competências"</a> <br>
+**Institutional bond with the IFPB** - part of the team that is building the <a href="https://suap.ifpb.edu.br/bi/">"Banco de Competências"</a> <br>
 Made with Django and PostgreSQL. <br>
-Function: Researching professors working in the IFPB, can find using name or skills.
+Function: with this engine it's possible to research professors working in the IFPB.
+Can find using name or skills.

 ## Personal Projects